AD-DSandML/HR_recruitment_analysis_dashboard/README.md

             6.Average tenure months classified based on ethnic group and gender.
             7.In the dashboard headline section provide some informative statistics which will include-
               % of Male and Female employees in total employees,% of male and female according to pay type,Job type(Full time or part time),age group and turnover(yearly termination per active employee ).
+- Add some necessary slicers to the Dashboard.

 ## Project Walkthrough:
 ### Insert the data from the source folder:

 ![insert data](https://user-images.githubusercontent.com/80168505/144270922-ee303a12-1bcc-481a-a2aa-a8f3ef628b15.png)

-### Combine and transfrom the data to power query editor:
+### Combine and transfrom the data:

 ![combine and tranform data](https://user-images.githubusercontent.com/80168505/144271297-8276b88e-b2d2-46b1-8be6-5b0ae24e6879.png)

-### Made some necessary changes and formating in the query editor:
+### Made some necessary changes in the query editor:

 ![power query editor](https://user-images.githubusercontent.com/80168505/144271633-3020e9de-1342-4822-92fd-9bac99e95b57.png)

-### Close the query and load the data keeping the data connection only and adding the data to the data model:
+### Close the query and load the data, keeping the data connection only and adding the data to the data model:

 ![query save and close option](https://user-images.githubusercontent.com/80168505/144273651-22fa6936-60d0-434f-a8c9-4526e6b427a7.png)